Apurva686/Microservices/Readme.md

 Instructions to run the application -
-Bring up all the three applications i.e
+Execute mvn clean install for three microservices and then Bring up all the three applications i.e
 - Api Gateway Service
 - Car Service